 Expenditure on materials, contracts and other operating costs has been generally based on CPI increases.
 A continued focus on the efficiencies programme and new procurement efficiencies have been forecast to deliver benefits of a magnitude sufficient to restrict expenditure increases to CPI only.
-It is noted that crude oil prices have been at higher levels for the past 2 years.
+It is noted that there have recently been significant increases in crude oil prices due to the Ukraine conflict.
 This potentially affects asphalt costs under the roads programme, but it is anticipated that competitive tendering under Council's vendor panels will mitigate the impact of rising fuel prices.